firecoders/push-analyzer/README.md

 The analyze results are stored in dicts, and sent to the formatter via the observer pattern.
 The formatter currently just prints out the dicts.

-## Plans

-This library is designed to collect information which an irc bot could broadcast.